|Nutrition Facts (per serving)|

-- 6 cups strong vegetable broth
+- 6 cups vegetable broth

 - 1/4 cup fresh parsley (chopped)

-- 1/4 tsp. ground cloves
+- 1/4 teaspoon ground cloves

 - 2 bay leaves

-- 12 oz. chestnuts (roasted and peeled)
+- 12 ounces chestnuts (roasted and peeled)

 - 1/4 cup unsweetened soymilk

-- Salt and pepper to taste
+- Salt and pepper (to taste)

-Add the chopped fresh parsley, cloves, bay leaves and the roasted and peeled chestnuts.
+Add the chopped fresh parsley, cloves, bay leaves, and the roasted and peeled chestnuts.
 Bring the mixture a boil, then reduce the heat to medium low and allow to simmer, covered, for about 30 minutes.